All Honda Models

 What should I pay for a Honda Pilot?

-Based on 67 verified transactions, aim for $47,115 or less for a Honda Pilot.
+Based on 71 verified transactions, aim for $46,926 or less for a Honda Pilot.
 Great deals come in at 8.5%+ below MSRP.
 Use the deal tier breakdown above to see where your offer falls relative to other buyers.
+For the exact 75th-percentile target by trim and zip code — the level 25% of verified buyers got or beat — sign up for CarWhere PRO at $12.99/month.

 What did people pay for a Honda Pilot?

-Verified buyers paid between $39,230 and $57,840 for a Honda Pilot, with an average of $47,115.
+Verified buyers paid between $39,000 and $57,840 for a Honda Pilot, with an average of $46,926.
 The average negotiated discount was 5.5% off MSRP.
 Browse the verified deals on this page to see individual transactions.
+To unlock full dealer names, comparable nearby deals, and the 75th-percentile target for your exact trim, sign up for CarWhere PRO at $12.99/month.

 What is the dealer invoice price on a Honda Pilot?